HTTP-RPC/Kilo/README.md

 In either case, the service would return the value 6 in response.

-**IMPORTANT** Service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 ### Method Arguments
 Method arguments may be any of the following types: